sypsyp97/diffct/docs/source/examples.rst

 Examples
 ========

 This section demonstrates how to use the `diffct` library for various computed tomography (CT) reconstruction tasks.
-Each example has its own page with an explanation and the full code.
+Each example has its own page with detailed mathematical background, explanation and the full code.

 .. toctree::
    :maxdepth: 1